Bashtanka

 Bashtanka (Баштанка, /uk/) is a city in Mykolaiv Oblast, Ukraine.
 It is the administrative center of Bashtanka Raion.
 Bashtanka hosts the administration of Bashtanka urban hromada, one of the hromadas of Ukraine.
 Population: In 2001, population was 13,146.

 History

-Bashtanka was granted urban-type settlement status in 1963.
+Originally known as Poltavka, Bashtanka was granted urban-type settlement status in 1963.

 During the 2022 Russian invasion of Ukraine, on 1 March, 600 Russian soldiers in a column of about 250-300 military vehicles with the letter Z launched an offensive on Bashtanka after passing through Yavkyne.
 The Ukrainian Territorial Defense and local residents fired on the convoy, which retreated in disarray after entering the center of the city.
 Over the next few days, 28 Russian soldiers were found in and around Bashtanka hiding in basements and nearby villages.